go.to//

 CHESS in Denmark

 An absolutely fabulous new Chess album was released in Denmark.
-This international album featuried artists from several countries and it was produced by Nigel Wright.
-Lots of previously unreleased stuff had been included. (see the track listing below).
+This international album featured artists from several countries among them Gunilla Backman from Sweden who would play Donna in Swedish version of "Mamma Mia" in Stockholm 3 years later.
+Some of previously unreleased compositions had been included. (see the track listing below).

 Chess on DVD